lzwjava/blog-source/resume.md

 ### Freelancer Inc, Freelancer & Full Stack Engineer, 2020.01 - 2021.11

-* Completed various software projects, including the development of a website for LV Chen Sign (lvchensign.com) and contributions to the module development of the online technical interview platform, ShowMeBug.
+* Completed various software projects, including the development of a website for LED Sign (lvchensign.com) and contributions to the module development of the online technical interview platform, ShowMeBug.
 Leveraged technologies such as Ruby, Ruby on Rails, Python, ElasticSearch, Docker, and Netty.
 * Authored and published technical blogs to share knowledge online, improved English proficiency through engaging with Netflix and literature, and enhanced problem-solving skills by tackling algorithms and participating in Codeforces competitions.
 * Gained hands-on experience with big data and cloud-native technologies by exploring introductory tutorials and running examples for Spark, Hadoop, Kubernetes, and Docker.